ckeditor/ckeditor4/tests/plugins/balloontoolbar/manual/moonolisaflickering.md

 ## Expected

-Balloon option hovers smoothly.
+* Balloon option hovers smoothly.
+* Hovered option has equal left and right margin.

 ## Unexpected

-Visible flickering occurs on the right edge of the balloon panel.
+* Visible flickering occurs on the right edge of the balloon panel.
+* Hovered option has bigger right margin compared to left margin.